GIScience/openrouteservice/docs/run-instance/installation/running-jar-war.md

 For more details on the configuration options with that YAML file, see the chapter on [configuration](/run-instance/configuration/).

-If you already have an old and deprecated JSON format configuration file, you can still use that configuration file by setting an environment variable calles `ORS_CONFIG` to point that file.
+If you already have an old and deprecated JSON format configuration file, you can still use that configuration file by setting an environment variable called `ORS_CONFIG` to point that file.
 Currently, all settings in a provided JSON configuration file will *override* any settings in the YAML file.
-We strongly recommend to migrate your settings to the new YAML format though, since we are planning to remove the support for JSON cofiguration files with the next major version release.
+We strongly recommend to migrate your settings to the new YAML format though, since we are planning to remove the support for JSON configuration files with the next major version release.

 ## Folders and files